Student Research Grants Competition Information

 Conference Presentation Award

 The SRGC Conference Presentation Award supports travel expenses to present your research at a conference.
 Applications are reviewed on a quarterly basis throughout the year.
+At this time, amidst limited funding and high demand, awards will be granted only to dissertators or to final year master’s students.
+If additional funds become available at a future point, this eligibility may be revisited.
+Most students will be funded by SRGC only once during their time as a graduate student.
 Not all eligible applications will be funded.

 This is an accordion element with a series of buttons that open and close related content panels.